-Substances classified in one or two of the categories for skin, eye or respiratory irritation (i.e. with H315, H319 or H335) in CLP (with R-phrases R36, R37 or R38 in DSD), which relate to irritant effects, are allocated to the low hazard band on the basis that effects due to such moderately irritant substances are anticipated at higher concentrations when compared to the

-38 high and moderate hazard band irritants.
+Substances classified in one or two of the categories for skin, eye or respiratory irritation (i.e. with H315, H319 or H335) in CLP (with R-phrases R36, R37 or R38 in DSD), which relate to irritant effects, are allocated to the low hazard band on the basis that effects due to such moderately irritant substances are anticipated at higher concentrations when compared to the high and moderate hazard band irritants.

-For these effects, it should be noted that the potency normally decreases with lowering risks.
-The generic C&L concentration limits of 10% for skin or eye irritants (Category 2), 5 % for skin corrosives (Category 1/1A/1B/1C) and 3% for substances causing serious eye damage

-40 concentration of the substance.
-This may therefore be a good first approach to manage the
+For these effects, it should be noted that the potency normally decreases with lowering concentration of the substance.
+This may therefore be a good first approach to manage the risks.
+The generic C&L concentration limits of 10% for skin or eye irritants (Category 2), 5 % for skin corrosives (Category 1/1A/1B/1C) and 3% for substances causing serious eye damage (Category 1) according to CLP (20 % for irritants, 10% for corrosives and 5% for strong corrosives according to DPD) should however not be used as defaults for control of risks as these levels do not automatically ensure that effects will not occur.
+Such an approach should therefore only be applied when substance-specific information allows the identification of a specific concentration limit with no effects.
+However, as noted above, dilution to these levels would be a good first approach for controlling risks before considering further risk management.

-16 Both hazard classes, categories and statements according to CLP and corresponding "type of effect" and risk phrases according to DSD are used in this section, as well as in the table E. 3-1.
+&lt;sup>16 Both hazard classes, categories and statements according to CLP and corresponding "type of effect" and risk phrases according to DSD are used in this section, as well as in the table E. 3-1.
 The DSD will be repealed at 1 June 2015.